bloock/bloock-managed-api/README.md

     - **Default**: ./tmp
     - **Purpose**: Processed files can be temporarily stored in this directory while waiting for integrity confirmation.
 You can configure it to a specific directory path that suits your storage needs.

-These configuration variables provide fine-grained control over the behavior of the Bloock Identity Managed API.
+These configuration variables provide fine-grained control over the behavior of the Bloock Managed API.
 You can adjust them to match your specific requirements and deployment environment.

 ### Configuration file